Conestoga-College-CTS/CORP0711/Project-02.04-Basic_Microservice/README.md

 To install the microservice, follow these steps:

-1. Clone the repository or download the source code to your local machine.

-2. Navigate to the project directory:
+1. Navigate to the project directory:

     ```bash
     cd Project-02.04-Basic_Microservice
     ```

-3. Install the necessary npm packages:
+2. Install the necessary npm packages:

     ```bash
     npm install